-- Roasting is typically using for solid foods, like meat and veggies.
+- Oven temperature – Roasting is typically used for solid foods, like meat and veggies.
 I roast my vegetables at 425 degrees, but you could go lower to 400 if you like.
 It will take longer though.
 If you want to roast the quicker you could go as high as 450 degrees, but watch closely so they don’t scorch.

-- To save a little time, prep your veggies ahead of time, toss them in the seasoning and oil and arrange them on the baking sheet.
+- Prep ahead to save time – To save a little time, prep your veggies ahead of time, toss them in the seasoning and oil, and arrange them on the baking sheet.
 Keep in the fridge until you’re ready to roast.

 Just about any protein you can think of will be complemented by the right batch of roasted veggies.
 Go meatless and serve them with some coconut rice and black beans.
 Or go big with some Slow Cooker Barbecue Ribs and Cheesy Garlic Bread.
 For meal prep, add them to a plate of brown rice and baked chicken.